Swerdna14/Project-1-Group-1/README.md

 ## Our Approach
-Our experienced data analysists have been working tirelessly with our finance team to bring you our market leading insights that refines your best options based on key criteria without wasting your time.
-We have studied the latest data from a wide range of suburbs and bring it all together for you.
-We have achieved high accuracy with easy refinement based on a given criteria.
+Our experienced data analysists have been working tirelessly with our finance team to bring you our market leading tool that refines your best options based on key criteria without wasting your time.
+We bring the latest data from a wide range of suburbs and bring it all together for you.
+We have achieved high accuracy with easy refinement based on your criteria.

-Customer service is at the heart of what we do, our vision was to share our insights by creating a list of top properties that fit your criteria, displayed on a simple map for your use.
-Our tool can be configurable as you refine your search criteria.
-The 'SPSTool' is the single source of truth when it comes to your property search, financing or investing research.
+Customer service is at the heart of what we do, our vision was to visually create a list of top properties that fit your criteria, displayed on a simple map for your use.
+Our tool is configurable to your search criteria.
+Our 'SPSTool' is the single source of truth when it comes to your property search, financing or investing research.
 Our experienced professionals have extensive experience in their choosen fields and are here to assist you with anything you need.
 Your criteria will refine your selection as we walk you through the process from enquiry to location or discover your budget via our calculator... lets build your real estate story.
 # #

 # Table of Contents